Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 - If you have a very bad burn or cut.

 - If you have an animal bite or a deep puncture wound.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take Baza Clear with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take Baza Clear (vitamin A and vitamin D (topical)) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Baza Clear?